Symplectic foliated fillings of sphere cotangent bundles: Holomorphic foliations

 \begin{proposition} {\rm(No nodal curves on lateral boundary)} Let $\M_{nodal} \subset \ol \M$ denote the one-dimensional moduli space of nodal curves as in Proposition \ref{prop:folcylend} \eqref{wb2}.
 If $W$ is a minimal filling, $\M_{nodal}$ is a finite union of circles, which do not intersect the lateral boundaries $\M$ ($\partial_{side,\pm}\ol \M$).
-Each point in this 1-dimensional manifold represents a nodal curve which is a union of two disks. \end{proposition} \begin{proof} Index zero spheres are ruled out by minimality, the only other possible nodal curve is a union of disks.
+Each point in this 1-dimensional manifold represents a nodal curve which is a union of two disks. \end{proposition} \begin{proof} Index zero spheres are ruled out because the filling is minimal, and the only other possible nodal curve is a union of disks.
 Neither of these disks are contained in the end $[R,\infty) \times M$, because the only curves of $\ol \M$ that are contained in the end $[R,\infty) \times M$ are those that occur in the symplectization.
 Further, the curves are somewhere injective because of their asymptotic behaviour.
-Since $J$ is generic away from the ends, neither of the components of the nodal curve have non-negative index, and are therefore index zero.
+Since $J$ is generic away from the ends, both components of the nodal curve have index $\geq -1$.
+By the reasoning in Proposition \ref{prop:folcylend}, the curves have even index, and therefore the index is zero.
 So, the moduli space of nodal curves is a one-dimensional manifold transverse to the foliation on $\ol \M$.